-Although the police maintains a reputation of being efficient (sometimes too efficient, as the institution is granted significant powers and discretion vis-à-vis the citizenry), concerns over internal security have been high.
+Safe Living Conditions Score: 6 Although the police maintains a reputation of being efficient (sometimes too efficient, as the institution is granted significant powers and discretion vis-à-vis the citizenry), concerns over internal security are high.
 Attention has focused on repeated outbreaks of urban violence in the suburbs or other areas.
 Following a rising level of petty crime and several terrorist attacks on French territory and abroad, citizens have been more and more vocal about the need to be better protected by enforcing "law and order" measures.
-A rise in robbery and trafficking is such that some neighborhoods in the periphery of large cities are seen as off-limits.
+There is a growing feeling of insecurity related to the rise of robbery both in cities and - this is a new phenomenon - in the countryside.
+Drug trafficking and violence are such in some neighborhoods of large cities that they are seen as off-limits.
 There is obviously a relationship between the economic and social crisis and this increase in feelings of insecurity.
 This situation has also had a decisive impact on protest votes in favor of the extreme-right party, the National Front.

-Nonetheless, domestic security policy is able to protect citizens; problems (those related to urban violence) are often linked to social problems and have to be managed by actions beyond security policy.
+Nonetheless, domestic security policy is able on the whole to protect citizens; some problems (related to urban violence for instance) are often linked to social problems and have to be managed by actions beyond security policy.